 It's important to confirm that the roughing bit size and the detail bit size are correct.
 If your roughing bit size is not correct, the machine will not know how much of your design has been carved.
 Hit “Both bit sizes are correct” to continue.

 Your machine will now carve the rest of your design.
 If everything was done correctly, the detail carve will successfully align with where your roughing bit left off.

-The most common problem is that the detail bit ends up carving on a slightly different path than the roughing path on X-Carve.
+The most common problem with two-stage carving is that the detail bit ends up carving on a slightly different path than the roughing path on X-Carve.
 (Carvey doesn't have this problem, thanks to the smart clamp's automatic homing).
-This is caused by the y-axis or x-axis shifting slightly while you exchanged the bits.
-Unfortunately, there is little that can be done to correct this except practicing the bit exchange for future carves.
+This is caused by the Y-axis or X-axis shifting slightly when exchanging the bits.
+Unfortunately, there is little that can be done to correct this except using the homing switches or practicing the bit exchange for future carves.
 It is a meticulous process, but if you can master your own technique, using two bits to complete your carves can save you a lot of time and extend the life of your smaller bits.